atsyed/aws-eb-sample-app/README.md

 # aws-eb-sample-app
-This repository will contain the sample Rails5 app that will be deployed to AW ElasticBeanstalk
+This repository contains the sample Rails5 app deployed to the AWS ElasticBeanstalk